-Maria Hanlon was the third annual winner of the Progress Mentorship Award.
-During the mentorship, Maria Produced a short film PARKY following the life of talented Brighton street artist Parky Doodles, as he develops and hones his creative skills using the city as his canvas.
+Maria Hanlon was the third annual winner of the Progress Mentorship Prize.
+During the mentorship, Maria Produced a short film Parky.
+The film follows the talented Brighton street artist Parky Doodles as he develops and hones his creative skills using the city as his canvas.
 The film premiered to a full house at the 2017 David Thomas Awards Screening Evening at The Brighton Studio.

-Following on from the mentorship, Maria joined Progress as a Kit Technician before moving to London to embark on life as a Freelance Filmmaker.
+Following on from the mentorship, Maria joined Progress as a Kit Technician before moving to London to pursue a career as a Freelance Filmmaker.